DESIGN

 ARTISANAL FOCUS

-Insiration for Hotel Chaco was drawn from local artists and the true artisan nature of indigenous painters, sculptors, and basket-weavers.
+Inspiration for Hotel Chaco was drawn from local artists and the true artisan nature of indigenous painters, sculptors, and basket-weavers.
 With a hand-crafted quality to the overall project, an intense focus is placed on materiality, texture, and light.
 The woven façade articulation of the native limestone is a poetic translation of the basket-weaving craft.
 Chosen materials throughout Hotel Chaco reflect a natural palette inspired by the vast New Mexico landscapes.

 FACADE